How to Format a CV

 Present your CV in a professional manner

-While the particular format and style you use when writing a curriculum vitae (CV) will depend on your specific purpose, there are a few general components that are necessary for creating the basic skeleton of your CV.
+While the particular format and style you use when writing a curriculum vitae (CV) will depend on your purpose, there are a few general components that are necessary for creating the basic skeleton of your CV.
 After writing these basic elements, it is then possible to customize and develop them in order to ensure they target particular job requirements and highlight your own strengths and work history.

 1. Contact information